timjacksonm/Memory-Card/README.md

 ## Goals:

-- [] Plan out how you are going to implement your application, which components you need and structure.
+- [✔️] Plan out how you are going to implement your application, which components you need and structure.
-- [] Add a counter for current score and best score.
+- [✔️] Add a counter for current score and best score.
-- [] Use react hooks in your app.
+- [✔️] Use react hooks in your app.
 - [] Style your project!

 **Optional Extra Credit**

-- [] To be decided.
+- []

 **View Commits on project to see changes**